-Steve is organized, efficient, and a team player.
+Steve is organized, efficient and a team player.
 He would be a tremendous asset to your organization and I recommend him to you without reservation.
-If you have any questions, please do not hesitate to contact me.
+If you have any questions, please contact me at [insert phone number] or [insert email address].

 It is my pleasure to write a letter of recommendation for Hannah Jones.
 As Hannah's English teacher at Jefferson High School for the past three years, I wholeheartedly believe she has the potential to successfully complete college-level communications coursework.

 Hannah is a dedicated and committed student with an innate intellectual curiosity.
 I have been consistently impressed by her knowledge of grammar, vocabulary and sentence structure.
 Her recent series on community nonprofit organizations for our school newspaper inspired a number of her peers to seek out new volunteer opportunities.

 As well as being a talented young writer, Hannah has the potential to be a leader both in and out of the classroom.
 She is always eager to advise her fellow students and is well-known throughout Jefferson High School for her pleasant, encouraging attitude.

 Hannah is one of the strongest students I have had the pleasure of working with during my 16 years of teaching.
 She would be an asset to your program, providing top-notch academic work as well as unbridled enthusiasm for the learning process.
 If you have any questions, please contact me at 555-555-5555 or email@example.com.